openshift/enhancements/enhancements/observability/multicluster-observability-addon.md

 To support the above workflow MCOA requires along the addon registration and installation two key resources:
 - A `ClusterManagementAddOn` resource that describes which resources to be considered by the addon as source configuration.
 - An `AddonDeploymentConfig` resource that describes which channel names to used by a managed cluster's Operator Lifecycle Manager (OLM) to install supported operators for logs and traces collection and forwarding.
+(TODO this might endup being moved to the MCO CR)
 - A `ClusterLogForwarder` resource that describes the log outputs per log type to be used for log collection and forwarding on all managed clusters.
 - An `OpenTelemetryCollector` resource that describes the trace exporters to be used for traces collection and forwarding on all managed clusters.